Ottoman Empire in World War I: Caucasus (Armenia–Azerbaijan–Georgia)

 Ottoman policy toward the Caucasus evolved according to the changing demands of the diplomatic and geopolitical environment.
-What was the Ottoman premise in involving with the Azerbaijan and the North Caucasus?

 The principle of "self-determination" became the criterion, or at least in part, to give them a chance to stand on their feet.
 The Bolsheviks did not regard national separatism in this region as a lasting force.
 Their expectation was whole region come under a "voluntary and honest union" and this union bearing no resemblance to Lenin's famous description of Russia as a "prison house of peoples."
 Lenin's arrival to Russia was formally welcomed by Nikolay Chkheidze, the Menshevik Chairman of the Petrograd Soviet.

-Ottomans did not see a chance of these new states to stand against new Russia.
-These new Muslim states needed support to be emerged as viable independent states.
+The Turks did not see a chance of these new states to stand against new Russia.
+These new Muslim states needed support to emerge as viable independent states.
 In order to consolidate a buffer zone with Russia (both for the Empire and these new states), however, Ottomans needed to expel the Bolsheviks from Azerbaijan and the North Caucasus before the end of war.
 Based on 1917 negotiations, Enver concluded that Empire should not to expect much military assistance from the Muslims of the Caucasus as they were the one in need.
 Enver also knew the importance of Kars—Julfa railroad and the adjacent areas for this support.
 Goal was set forward beginning from 1918 to end of the war.